davep/davep.github.com/content/2026-02-20-five-days-with-copilot.md

 [^3]: Yes, of course that's an anthropomorphism, you'll find plenty of them
     in this article as it's hard not to write about the subject in any other way; it's an easy shortcut to explain some ideas
+[^4]: Actually I'm writign this post as I always do: in Emacs.
+But BlogMore
+    is in the background serving a local copy of my blog so I can check it in the browser, and rebuilding it every time I save a change.

 [//]: # (2026-02-20-five-days-with-copilot.md ends here)